 The Bottom Line

 In conclusion, Antelope Canyon is not a tourist trap.
-While it may be expensive and hard to get tickets for at times, these are simply the realities of visiting a popular attraction.
+Sometimes tickets may be expensive and hard to get, but these are simply the realities of visiting a popular attraction.
 The cost of a tour is an investment in the preservation of the canyon and the communities that call it home.
-Antelope Canyon is a natural wonder that is well worth the trip.

-If you're planning to see this attraction for yourself, consider our Antelope Canyon tour from Las Vegas.
-It also includes stops at Horseshoe Bend and Lake Powell.
+If you're planning to see this attraction for yourself, consider our Antelope Canyon tour from Las Vegas, which includes stops at Horseshoe Bend and Lake Powell.
 We partner with one of the local Navajo tour companies, Ken's Tours, to give you the best Antelope Canyon experience we can.